Function Types and Invocation Patterns in JavaScript

 - The IIFE accepts

-as a parameter and executes immediately.
+nameas a parameter and executes immediately.

 Function Invocation Patterns

-JavaScript functions can be invoked in several ways, and the value of this
+JavaScript functions can be invoked in several ways, and the value of this within the function depends on the invocation pattern.

 Regular Function Invocation